American pygmy shrew: Distribution and habitat

+Pygmy shrews are distributed throughout the subalpine and boreal areas of North America, ranging from Canada and Alaska to the Great Lakes and south along the Appalachians.
+There is also an isolated population in the Colorado and Wyoming Rockies.
+The species is commonly found in Virginia, Kentucky, North Carolina, South Carolina, Georgia, Tennessee, and Alabama and is the second-most widespread of the long-tailed soricids in the southeast, after the southeastern shrew.

+Some pygmy shrew populations comprise their own subspecies.
+Notably, the geographically isolated pygmy shrews found in the mountain forests of northern Colorado and south-central Wyoming are a unique relictual group from the Pleistocene/Holocene transition, classified as the subspecies S. hoyi montanus.
+Another subspecies of pygmy shrews is S. hoyi hoyi, which resides in the prairies of eastern South Dakota.

-Pygmy shrews are distributed throughout the boreal areas of North America.
-This ranges from Northern Alaska, to the Rocky Mountains, through the Great Lakes region, to the Appalachians, to the eastern side of Canada.
-Although S. hoyi prefers moist habitats, it has been recorded to live in areas with both wet and dry soil, but if it is living in a more arid environment, it needs to have a source of water nearby.
+Although S. hoyi prefers moist habitats, it has been recorded to live in areas with both wet and dry soil.
+However, if it is living in a more arid environment, it needs to have a source of water nearby.
+Subspecies S. h. montanus occurs in moist coniferous forest, "possibly preferring late-seral stands and the edges between wet and dry forest types."
+S. h. hoyi has a broader range of habitat but is still mostly found in wet prairies and wetland margins.

 Diet

 Primarily insectivorous, this animal forages in moist soil and dead leaves to find its prey.
 Because of the pygmy shrew's small size, its diet primarily consists of insects and insect larvae, while the larger shrews eat insects and worms.
 Its diet is almost exclusively protein-based.
 To stay alive, the pygmy shrew has to eat three times its body weight daily, which means capturing prey every 15 to 30 minutes, day and night; a full hour without food means certain death.
 Because of this high metabolism, the pygmy shrew never sleeps more than a few minutes at a time, as it is in a constant search for food.
 Although due to its small body size it is always losing body heat, being small has its advantages during the winter when food is scarce.
 Predators of the American pygmy shrew include hawks, brook trout, owls, snakes, and domestic cats.